MENU

 Email: edoardo.pagliantini@edu.unifi.it

 I obtained both my BSc and MSc in Medical Biotechnology from the University of Florence.
 Currently, I am a Research Fellow in the Tumor Biochemistry group, where I lead the computational analysis efforts.
 I am actively involved in a project focused on integrating multi-omic data to develop prognostic and predictive signatures for breast cancer patients.
-This research is conducted in collaboration with the Benelli Lab at the Department of Experimental and Clinical Biomedical Sciences.
+This research is conducted in collaboration with the CAOS Lab at the Department of Experimental and Clinical Biomedical Sciences.

 Current research interest